gohugoio/hugo/content/en/news/0.81.0-relnotes/index.md

 categories: ["Releases"]
 ---

-**Hugo 0.81.0** is the first release in this decade, it is the fastest to date, and it's packed with useful new features.
+**Hugo 0.81.0** is the first release of this decade, it is the fastest to date, and it's packed with useful new features.

 ## Newlines in Template Actions and Commands